Rules Changelog

 This page records rules text updates for the game.
-Each entry includes a brief summary and an exact text diff.
+Each entry includes a brief summary and selected text diffs.

 How to read the diffs: